FCTL3314/FCTL3314/README.md

 ### 📃 About

-Hi 👋, I’m Nikita – a Fullstack Developer and Project Manager with a passion for building efficient and scalable solutions.
+Hi 👋, I’m Nikita – a Backend Engineer with a passion for building efficient and scalable solutions.

 My development journey started in 2022 when I dove into learning the necessary technologies while freelancing.
 In 2023, I transitioned to a full-time role, where I continue to apply and grow my skills.